Power network design (IC): Design considerations

 Due to the resistance of the interconnects constituting the network, there is a voltage drop across the network, commonly referred to as the IR-drop.
 The package supplies currents to the pads of the power grid either by means of package leads in wire-bond chips or through C4 bump arrays in flip chip technology.
-Although the resistance of package is quite small, the inductance of package leads is significant which causes a voltage drop at the pad locations due to the time varying current drawn by the devices on die.
+Although the resistance of package leads is quite small, their inductance can be significant, causing a voltage drop at the pad locations due to the time varying current drawn by the devices on die.
 This voltage drop is referred to as the di/dt-drop.
 Therefore, the voltage seen at the devices is the supply voltage minus the IR-drop and di/dt-drop.

 Excessive voltage drops in the power grid reduce switching speeds and noise margins of circuits, and inject noise which might lead to functional failures.
 High average current densities lead to undesirable wearing out of metal wires due to electromigration (EM).
-Therefore, the challenge in the design of a power distribution network is in achieving excellent voltage regulation at the consumption points notwithstanding the wide fluctuations in power demand across the chip, and to build such a network using minimum area of the metal layers.
+Therefore, the challenge in the design of a power distribution network is in achieving excellent voltage regulation at the consumption points notwithstanding the wide fluctuations in power demand across the chip, and to build such a network using minimum area of the metal layers while supporting a long chip lifetime.
 These issues are prominent in high performance chips such as microprocessors, since large amounts of power have to be distributed through a hierarchy of many metal layers.
 A robust power distribution network is vital in meeting performance guarantees and ensuring reliable operation.

 Capacitance between power and ground distribution networks, referred to as decoupling capacitors or decaps, acts as local charge storage and is helpful in mitigating the voltage drop at supply points.
 Parasitic capacitance between metal wires of supply lines, device capacitance of the non-switching devices, and capacitance between N-well and substrate, occur as implicit decoupling capacitance in a power distribution network.
 Unfortunately, this implicit decoupling capacitance is sometimes not enough to constrain the voltage drop within safe bounds and designers often have to add intentional explicit decoupling capacitance structures on the die at strategic locations.
 These explicitly added decoupling capacitances are not free and increase the area and leakage power consumption of the chip.
-Parasitic interconnect resistance, decoupling capacitance and package/interconnect inductance form a complex RLC circuit which has its own resonance frequency.
-If the resonance frequency lies close to the operating frequency of the design, large voltage drops can develop in the grid.
+Parasitic interconnect resistance, decoupling capacitance and package/interconnect inductance form a complex RLC circuit which has its own resonance frequencies.
+If these frequencies lie close to the operating frequency of the design, large voltage drops can develop in the grid.